 3. Educational Requirements

 Typically, bookkeeping does not require formal education beyond a high school diploma.
 Many bookkeepers acquire their skills through on-the-job training or specialized courses.
-The Bureau of Labor Statistics notes that many bookkeeping clerks enter the field with just a high school diploma and some college coursework in accounting.
+The Bureau of Labor Statistics notes that many bookkeeping clerks enter the field with a high school diploma or some college coursework and learn the role through on-the-job training.

 In contrast, accounting often requires a degree in accounting or finance, and many accountants pursue certifications such as CPA (Certified Public Accountant) or CMA (Certified Management Accountant).
 The American Institute of CPAs (AICPA) governs the CPA credential in the United States and requires candidates to complete 150 semester hours of college education and pass the rigorous Uniform CPA Examination.
 This educational background equips them with the knowledge to interpret complex financial data.